TheRealXG/Calculator/README.md

 	`qemu-system-arm -net none -no-reboot -nographic -M realview-pbx-a9 -m 256M -kernel $GIT_REPO/build/arm-rtems5-realview_pbx_a9_qemu/rtems/calc.exe`

 # Test
-1. This branch is setup to use the Robot Test Framework for testing which first needs installed
+1. This branch is setup to use the Robot Test Framework and the GDB interface with a Python library for testing which first need installed
 	(Assuming Python 3 is already installed)
 	`pip3 install robotframework`
 	`pip3 install docutils`
+	`pip3 install pygdbmi`
 2. In the main Calculator folder execute
 	`robot testScripts/keyword_driven.robot`
 	This will run 7 basic test cases (4P/3F) and report the results to the command line.
 Test details can be viewed by opening `log.html`